A robust knowledge management strategy is required to make the remote workplace relevant.

-How to Build a Knowledge Management Strategy for the Remote Workplace
+How to Build a Knowledge Management Strategy to Make the Remote Workplace Relevant

 The key to creating a strategy that will evolve with these major changes is to create a strategy and invest in a system that is agile, foundational and data-driven.

-Agile- With how quickly evolving the enterprise is, your strategy needs to be a trampoline, not a hardwood floor.
+Given how quickly the enterprise is evolving, your strategy needs to be a trampoline, not a hardwood floor.
 Too often, new knowledge managers focus on “data cleanup” and migration, and then enforce their new system.
 But there is no time for that.
 Employees need real-time answers from relevant information and up-to-date knowledge.
 Your intranet and knowledge management strategy needs to grow and evolve with your workforce.
 To start, here are some questions to answer: